-Under contracts with the City of Kenai, the Kenai Watershed Forum has worked with the Alaska Department of Environmental Conservation's Alaska Beach Program since 2010 to monitor bacteria concentrations at public recreational beaches at the outlet of the Kenai River in Kenai, Alaska.
-Bacteria monitored included fecal coliform and enterococci, both of which are found in the excrement of warm-blooded animals such as gulls, which are attracted to Kenai beaches by fish carcasses produced during the personal use dipnet fishery.
-To establish a baseline for bacteria concentrations, and inform the public when criteria are exceeded, Kenai Watershed Forum began monitoring pathogens from 2010-2014 at selected sites.
-In 2015, best management practices were implemented by the City of Kenai, which included clearing fish carcasses from the beaches at night during the personal use fishery to reduce attractants to gulls.
-To assess changes in bacteria concentrations post-implementation of best management practices, Kenai Watershed Forum conducted monitoring from 2018-2020 at sites located at the North and South Kenai Beaches; Warren Ames Memorial Bridge; and upstream and downstream of the gull rookery.
-Microbial source tracking was conducted prior to and during the in order to identify sources of these bacteria in 2019 and 2020.
+Kenai Watershed Forum has worked with the Alaska Department of Environmental Conservation's Alaska Beach Program since 2010 to monitor bacteria concentrations at public recreational beaches at the outlet of the Kenai River in Kenai, Alaska.
+Bacteria monitored includes fecal coliform and enterococci, both of which are found in the excrement of warmblooded animals such as gulls, which are attracted to Kenai beaches by fish carcasses produced during the personal use dipnet fishery.

 In the 2020 monitoring season, data indicated instances of fecal coliform concentrations above advisory level for harvest of seafood for raw consumption at all sample sites, as well as some instances of enterococci concentrations above advisory level for contact recreation at South Kenai Beach.
 Genetic data using microbial source tracking indicated gulls as the primary species producing fecal matter at sites sampled in the lower Kenai River.
-The report makes recommendations for the continuation of successful beach monitoring efforts in conjunction with the use of the Environmental Protection Agency's Virtual Beach Model.
+The report makes recommendations for further work to clarify environmental factors that affect bacteria concentrations, and for the continuation of successful beach monitoring efforts in conjunction with the use of the Environmental Protection Agency's Virtual Beach Model.